Integrated Members (PhD)

 Cristina Clemente is a PhD student in Language Teaching – Multilinguism and Education for a Global Citizenship, specialization area French as a Foreign Language, at NOVA FCSH/Universidade Aberta.
 She teaches French at NOVA FCSH and ILNOVA.
 She has a Degree in Modern Languages and Literatures by School of Arts and Humanities of ULisboa and a Master in Foreign Language Teaching by NOVA FCSH.
 She has been teaching French as a foreign language in several institutions.
 She also does linguistic proofreading for companies and publishers.
 Her research interests include didactics of foreign language, teaching French as a foreign language, the ICT in education and the implementation of the flipped classroom in higher education.

-PhD Grant holder in Linguistics – KRUSE program (PD/BD/128136/2016), specialisation in Psycholinguistics, supervised by Professora Maria Lobo.
+PhD student in Linguistics, specialisation in Psycholinguistics, supervised by Professora Maria Lobo.
 She has a Master in Speech and Hearing Sciences by Universidade de Aveiro and a Degree in Speech-language Therapy by Escola Superior de Saúde da Universidade de Aveiro.
 She worked as a speech-language pathologist.
 Her areas of interest are language acquisition and language impairments and she is currently working on her PhD project, entitled “Syntatic abilities in children with autistic spectrum disorder”.

 Degree in Linguistics at NOVA FCSH in 2000.
 Post-graduation in Portuguese (mother and foreign language) Educational background at NOVA FCSH in 2004.
 Master degree in eLearning Systems Management at NOVA FCSH em 2012.
 Portuguese foreign language teacher at NOVA FCSH since 2004 and at NOVA SBE since 2015.
 Participation in projects: CIPM, Corpus Informatizado do Português Medieval; ALME – LINGUA 1.3 ALME; ONENESS – On-line less used and less taught language course project; DLPM – Dicionário da Língua Portuguesa Medieval; DTAAPFOL – Dicionário de termos de aquisição e aprendizagem do português para falantes de outras línguas.